1.

 in 1871 by William Vincent Legge, officer in the Royal Artillery

-between 1868-1877 and named in honour of legge whose monumental
+between 1868-1877 and named in honour of legge whose magnum opus

-work ‘A History of Birds of Ceylon’ is still a valuable
+"A History of Birds of Ceylon" is still a valuable

 source of reference on Sri Lankan ornithology.
 Legge's Flowerpecker